 • tax rules can change over time

-Spread Betting vs. CFD Trading
+Spread Betting vs CFD Trading

-The main differences are often:
+The main differences tend to be:

 • how the trade is quoted